Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/kalahari-classic.typ

   ],
   auton_notes: [
-    - The opposing alliance’s auton rushed the ring stack and made us score a wrong color ring.
+    - The opposing alliance's auton rushed the ring stack and made us score a wrong color ring.
     - We scored a ring on the alliance wall stake.

   ],